FizaShaikh293/thm-writeups/B99/B99-writeup.md

 ### Path A — Brute-Forcing SSH

-With a candidate username in hand, the note's "weak password" hint points straight at an SSH brute-force rather than anything on the web or FTP services:
+With a name and a public roast in hand, the note practically hands you the attack plan: go brute-force the guy's SSH password.

 ```bash
 hydra -l jake -P /usr/share/wordlists/rockyou.txt ssh://<TARGET_IP>
 ```

-Hydra returns a working password quickly, since it's low down a common wordlist.
+Hydra finds it embarrassingly fast, because it's parked near the top of a wordlist that's cracked more accounts than Jake's cracked jokes.
 Logging in confirms it:

 ```bash
 ssh jake@<TARGET_IP>
 ```

-This drops straight into a shell as `jake`, where the user flag is sitting in the home directory.
+Straight into a shell as `jake`, no drama, no negotiation, no hostage situation.
+The user flag is waiting in the home directory like it was expecting company.

 ```
 Answer 1 — User flag: ee11cbb19052e40b07aac0ca060c23ee